seawarrior181/PasswordPump_II/3D-Print/scootercommuter_Design/README.md

 * Only 3 screws can be used due to the positioning of the RGB LED.
 * It needs to be printed with supports enabled, because of the countersink holes and the oval USB hole.

 It is designed for M2 x 8mm screws and hex nuts.
-I had button hex head screws, but pan head will work just fine.
+He had button hex head screws, but pan head will work just fine.
 Scootercommuter had an issue with the "Hilitchi" brand screws he bought -- the "8mm" long screws are actually just 7.85mm long, so they barely were able to engage the hex nuts.
 During his struggles with this, he opted for hexagonal countersink holes for obvious reasons.